layilin/SP23-33852/_annotations/book2.md

 78.452 Percy.
 Bishop Thomas Percy (1729-1811).
 English cleric, writer, and translator.
 A friend and frequent correspondent of Grainger's, best known for the *Reliques of Ancient English Poetry* (1765), published by James and Richard Dodsley, who also published *The Sugar-Cane*.
 Furthermore, the *Reliques* contains a poem by Grainger entitled "Bryan and Pereene.
 A West-Indian Ballad," a tragic love story whose theme mirrors that of the story of Junio and Theana.

 78.456 Hymen.
-Roman god of marriage.
+Greek god of marriage.

 68.441n Antigua.
+One of the Leeward Islands; colonized by the English in 1632.
+Now forms part of the nation of Antigua and Barbuda.

-79.463 old Europe's letter'd climes. <!-- how to note -->
+79.463 old Europe's letter'd climes.
+Educated or learned climes.
+Grainger is probably referring again to the fact that Caribbean planters sent their children to Britain for their education.

 79.469 Gaul.
 France.

-79.469 Saturn's reign. <!-- noted in Gilmore -->
+79.469 Saturn's reign.
+A golden age in classical mythology.

 79.471 Ausonia's clime.
 Southern Italy.

 79.476 Medicean Venus.
-First century BCE Greek sculpture of Venus.
-It was housed in the Villa Medici in Rome before being transferred to Florence in the late 17th century.
-The sculpture was widely admired across Western Europe, so Grainger's reference would have been understood by his contemporary readers.
+Also known as the Venus de' Medici; a first-century BCE marble sculpture of Venus.
+It was housed in the Villa Medici in Rome before being transferred to Florence in the late seventeenth century.
+The sculpture was widely admired across Western Europe.

 80.483 Albion.
 A name of ancient Celtic origin for Britain or England.
 The term may also derive from the Latin word for white (albus) and refer to the white cliffs of Dover.

 80.485 Po.
-River in Northern Italy.
+Gilmore identifies the *Po* as the ship that Grainger traveled on to reach St. Kitts in 1759.

 80.487 Bay of Biscay.
-Bay south of the English channel between the west coast of France and the northern coast of Spain.
+Bay south of the English Channel between the west coast of France and the northern coast of Spain.

 80.488 Charente.
 River in southwest France that empties into the Bay of Biscay near Rochefort, the site of an important French naval base.
 80.498 Porto Santo.
 One of the Madeira Islands in the Atlantic Ocean.